Wednesday, December 31, 2025

 I will sleep through this silent night.
 The clouds may have missed their cue this morning, but the sun will still rise tomorrow.

-Date: December 24, 2025 (Christmas Eve)
+Date: December 24, 2025 (Christmas Eve) Location: Da Lat Mood: Surrounded by people, yet alone.

 Tuesday, December 23, 2025